App Volumes Architecture

 Storage groups can also be used to replicate packages from one site to another in multi-site App Volumes configurations.
 By using a non-attachable datastore available to hosts in each site, packages created at one site can be replicated to remote sites to serve local users.

-A datastore configured as non-attachable is ignored by the App Volumes Manager while mounting volumes, and the storage can be used solely for replication of packages.
+A datastore configured as not attachable is ignored by the App Volumes Manager while mounting volumes, and the storage can be used solely for replication of packages.
 This means you can use a datastore on slow or inexpensive storage for replication, and use high-speed, low-latency storage for storing mountable volumes.

-This non-attachable datastore can also be used as a staging area for package creation before deploying to production storage groups.
-This topic is covered in more detail in the Configuration of the Non-Attachable Datastore and Storage Group section of App Volumes Configuration.
+This not-attachable datastore can also be used as a staging area for package creation before deploying to production storage groups.
+This topic is covered in more detail in the Replication of Packages section of Multi-site Design.

 Writable Volumes and Storage Groups